-We know the names of the men who were the first in space, and first on the moon - but what about the women?
+We know the names of the first men in space, and on the Moon - but what about the women?

 Who was the first woman in space?

 The first woman to travel in space was Soviet cosmonaut, Valentina Tereshkova.
-On 16 June 1963, Tereshkova was launched on a solo mission aboard the shuttle Vostok 6.
-She spent more than 70 hours orbiting the Earth, 2 years after Yuri Gagarin’s first human-crewed flight in space.
+On 16 June 1963, Tereshkova was launched on a solo mission aboard the spacecraft Vostok 6.
+She spent more than 70 hours orbiting the Earth, two years after Yuri Gagarin’s first human-crewed flight in space.

 First African American woman in space

 What year was the first woman in space?

 Margaret Hamilton - NASA computer pioneer